aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/typeinfo/typenamespace/_index.md

 ---
 title: TypeInfo.TypeNamespace
 second_title: Aspose.SVG for .NET API Reference
-description: TypeInfo property.
+description: TypeInfo TypeNamespace property.
 Gets the type namespace.The namespace of the type declared for the associated element or attribute or null if the element does not have declaration or if no namespace information is available
 type: docs
 weight: 20
 url: /net/aspose.svg.dom/typeinfo/typenamespace/